beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 and others will alter the tree.
 BEAST tries to only recalculate the likelihood of the new state for the bits of the state that have changed.
-Thus some operators will only produce a modest amount of recomputation (e.g., changing a bit of the tree may only require the likelihood at a few nodes to be recalculated) where as others will require a lot of computation (e.g., changing the evolutionary rate will require the recalculation of absolutely everything).
+Thus some operators will only produce a modest amount of recomputation (e.g., changing a bit of the tree may only require the likelihood at a few nodes to be recalculated) whereas others will require a lot of computation (e.g., changing the evolutionary rate will require the recalculation of absolutely everything).
 Thus if the computationally heavy operators are given more `weight` then the average time per operation over the course of the chain will go up.
 But this is not necessarily a bad thing.